Authenticating Chinese Porcelain

 |Youngzheng Period Famille Rose Charger|

-- Famille Rose enamels didn’t exist prior to the Yongzheng period (1723-1725) Began when China learned to mix colloidal gold and enamels.
-So if you see a piece that looks like its MING! or early to mid Kangxi (1654-1722) in form or worse yet has a mark of any period predating Youngzheng you have a fake in your hands, period.
+- Famille Rose enamels didn't exist until the very end of the Kangxi period .
+It began when China learned to mix colloidal gold and enamels.
+So if you see a piece that looks like its MING! or early to mid Kangxi (1654-1722) in form or worse yet has a mark of any period predating LATE KANGXI you have a fake in your hands, period.

 - Ancient Pottery, i.e. Tang Horses, Camels, Court Figures, Beasts, Foo Lions, Granary's: always assume its a 19th C. or 20th C. copy, no matter how old it looks.
 Unless you want it as a decoration or a lamp base and it's CHEAP.
 These have been on the repro tour for centuries.